 Figure 2: Ad Exchange.
 Source – Coinzilla

-The introduction of ad exchanges has elevated the digital advertising space to international standards.
-Traditional ad networks were limited in scope and couldn’t provide scale to global advertisers who want to reach diverse audiences across different geographical locations and content niches.
+The introduction of ad exchanges has elevated digital advertising to international standards.
+Traditional ad networks were limited in scope and couldn’t provide scale to global advertisers who wanted to reach diverse audiences across different geographical locations and content niches.
 Ad networks also had issues with integrations and trading ad inventory with external sources.

 With the help of ad exchanges, publishers have been able to maximize their traffic inventory and earn extra income.
 Advertisers have also benefited from the enhanced transparency that ad exchanges provide.
 As such, they have been empowered to buy traffic from multiple publishers without negotiating with each of them individually.